About the Congregation

 The Congregation is one of the most important events in the HKU calendar and a once-in-a-lifetime event for graduates.
 It is the annual ceremony held by the University to officially confer the respective degrees on students who are eligible for graduation.

 Starting from 2014, degrees are conferred to graduands at ceremonies held by their respective Faculties.
 Videos and details of the 203rd Congregation for Class of 2020 can be viewed here.
-For further details of the Faculty-based Congregations, please click here.
+For further details of the other previous Faculty-based Congregations, please click here.

 The Chancellor, being the chief officer of the University, may preside at the Congregations.
 The Pro-Chancellor or the President and Vice-Chancellor, with delegated powers from the Chancellor, shall preside when the Chancellor is absent.